 Parents should consider the implications of a child being taught out of the normal age group.
-Any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.
+A school to which the child transfers is not obliged to teach outside the normal age group though it must take into consideration that the child has been taught outside of the normal age group.